wrello/Plums/README.md

 end
 pointer[path[#path]] = value
 ```

-Plums' server-side needs to do much more work to account for nested plums and server-side event listeners, which can make table modification calls up to 10x slower than that algorithm.
+Plums performs additional work to support:
+- nested plums
+- server-side event listeners
+- propagation of value-change events through nested structures

+Because of this extra processing, table modification methods can be up to ~10× slower.
+In practice though, this should not be noticable.
 <h3>Packet Size</h3>

 Results with a small table: